Siva-Anand006/Supply_Chain_Projects/Procurement_Analytics_App/README.md

 > Note: The provided dataset does not include promised delivery dates or payment terms.
 > This app uses **proxy logic** (lead time SLA quantiles, defects, compliance) to demonstrate the idea.
-> If you later get a richer dataset, you can swap in true OTD and payment delay features easily.

 ## 1) Setup